dagster-io/dagster-quickstart/README.md

 Get up-and-running with a Dagster quickstart project -- open the project in a GitHub Codespace and start building data pipelines with no local installation necessary.

-## Getting started

-If you are running the Dagster Quickstart in a GitHub Codepsace, the requirements have already been installed!
-Simply run:
+## Running The Project

+### Option 1. - Using GitHub Codespaces

+1.

+In the terminal of the VSCode editor, start Dagster by running the following command:

 ```bash
 dagster dev
 ```

-Click **Open in Browser** when prompted, or navigate to the **Forwarded Ports** tab, and open the **Forwarded Address** for port 3000.
+When prompted, click **Open in Browser**, or navigate to the **Forwarded Ports** tab, and open the **Forwarded Address** for port 3000.

 If running locally, then navigate to http://localhost:3000 in your browser.